eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 }
 ```

 What is especially nice about the default implementation is the actual reason for its class name: It provides very reasonable defaults.
-To compute the label for a certain model element, it will at first have a look for an [EAttribute]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EAttribute.java) *name* and try to use this one.
+To compute the label for a certain model element, it will first look for an [EAttribute]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EAttribute.java) *name* and try to use this one.
 If it cannot find such a feature, it will try to use the first feature that can be used best as a label.
 At worst it will return the class name of the model element, which is kind of unlikely to happen.

-You can a also customize error handling by overriding the methods `handleTextError()` or `handleImageError()`.
+You can also customize error handling by overriding the methods `handleTextError()` or `handleImageError()`.

 ### Label Providers For Index Entries {#description-label-provider}